Step-by-Step Guide

 Look beyond the sticker price to calculate the complete cost of each option.
 Include platform or licensing fees, AI model API costs based on expected volume, integration development costs, training and onboarding time, ongoing maintenance and support hours, and scaling costs as your usage grows.
 Calculate the total cost for year one and projected costs for years two and three.

 Watch out for hidden costs that are easy to miss.
 Per-token pricing for language model APIs can add up quickly at high volumes.
 Premium integrations may require higher-tier subscriptions.
-Custom development may require ongoing maintenance that was not quoted initially.
+Custom development may require ongoing maintenance that wasn't quoted initially.
 Ask vendors and consultants to provide all-in pricing that accounts for expected usage levels.

 Ready to Implement This?